compintell/Mooncake.jl/docs/src/algorithmic_differentiation.md

 However, when we consider differentiating computer programmes, we will have to deal with complicated nested data structures, e.g. `struct`s inside `Tuple`s inside `Vector`s etc.
 While all of these data structures _can_ be mapped onto a flat vector in order to make sense of the Jacobian of a computer programme, this becomes very inconvenient very quickly.
-To see the problem, consider the Julia function whose input of type `Tuple{Tuple{Float64, Vector{Float64}}, Vector{Float64}, Float64}` and whose output is of type `Tuple{Vector{Float64}, Float64}`.
+To see the problem, consider the Julia function whose input is of type `Tuple{Tuple{Float64, Vector{Float64}}, Vector{Float64}, Float64}` and whose output is of type `Tuple{Vector{Float64}, Float64}`.
 What kind of object might be use to represent the derivative of a function mapping between these two spaces?
 We certainly _can_ treat these as structured "view" into a "flat" `Vector{Float64}`s, and then define a Jacobian, but actually _finding_ this mapping is a tedious exercise even if it quite obviously exists.

 Similarly, while "vector-Jacobian" products are usually used to explain reverse-mode AD, a more general formulation of the derivative is used all the time -- the matrix calculus discussed by [giles2008extended](@cite) and [minka2000old](@cite) (to name a couple) make use of a generalised form of derivative in order to work with functions which map to and from matrices (despite slight differences in naming conventions from text to text).

 Consequently, it will be much easier to avoid these kinds of "flattening" operations wherever possible.
-In order to do so, we make use a generalised notion of the derivative.
+In order to do so, we make use of a generalised notion of the derivative.

 _**Functions Between More General Spaces**_